joyeecheung/automation/enable-travis-under-nodejs.md

-Go to the "Settings -> Collaborators & teams" page of the repository, add `@nodejs-github-bot`, or the `@nodejs/bots` team to the collaborators of the repository, so that the Github bot account has write access to it.
+Go to the "Settings -> Collaborators & teams" page of the repository, add `@nodejs-github-bot`, or the `@nodejs/bots` team to the collaborators of the repository, so that the GitHub bot account has write access to it.
 If there are 404 responses in the logs of build status updates sent from the bot, it usually means the bot is not granted write access to the repository.